LangProc/langproc-2017-lab/1-regexes/readme.md

 cd langproc-2016-lab-${LOGIN}
 ````

+### Adding files to the repository

+Eventually you'll create files, and want them to be tracked
-If you create a file `X/Y.Z`, and you want it to be tracked:
+in the repository.
+So if you create a file `X/Y.Z`, and you want it to be tracked:
 ````
 git add X/Y.Z
 ````